 After driving for a little you’ll pass Lake Wahapo and eventually Forks-Okarito Road.
 A short detour down here brings you to the Pakihi Walk Lookout.
 Important to note this road actually leads to Ōkārito (the next stop I recommend).

-The Pakihi Walk is a short 1-kilometer return trail that leads to a magnificent viewpoint overlooking the stunning forest and even the Southern Alps.
-In fact, you can actually spot Mt Cook from here!
+The Pakihi Walk is a short 1-kilometer (0.6 miles) return trail that leads to a magnificent viewpoint overlooking the stunning forest and even the Southern Alps.
+You can actually spot Mt Cook from here!
 This short trail is well worth a stop even for just 20 minutes.

 Note: Pakihi Walk Lookout is also one of the best stops on the road trip from Greymouth to Franz Josef!